-- 1.1 We were formally re-appointed in April 2019 as internal auditors of Tay Road Bridge Joint B a d (' he B a d') he pe i d 1 Ap il 2019 to 31 March 2022.
+- 1.1 We were formally re-appointed in April 2019 as internal auditors of Tay Road Bridge Joint Board ('the Board') for the period 1 April 2019 to 31 March 2022.
 This report summarises the internal audit work performed during 2019/20. - 1.2 An Audit Needs Assessment (ANA), based on the areas of risk that the Board is exposed to, was prepared as part of our internal audit programme for 2019/20 (internal audit report 2020/01, issued November 2019).
 The ANA was prepared following discussion with the Bridge Manager and senior Board officers and with reference to the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom.
 The ANA was prepared on the basis of the normal three-year internal audit cycle, covering the period 2019/20 to 2021/22.
 Work in the previous three-year cycle was used to update the key control environment.
 Following on from the ANA, a Strategic Plan was formulated covering the three-year cycle. - 1.3 The Internal Audit Annual Plan 2019/20 reflected the allocation of days shown in Year 1 of the Audit Needs Assessment and Strategic Plan 2019 to 2022, with no changes made. - 1.4 The work delivered in 2019/20 followed that set out in the Annual Plan for 2019/20.
 The reports submitted are listed in Section 2 of this report and a summary of results and conclusions from each finalised assignment is given at Section 3. - 1.5 An analysis of time spent against budget is at Section 4.